Castlederg: Transport

 The narrow-gauge Castlederg and Victoria Bridge Tramway was built in 1883, to link the village with the Great Northern Railway (Ireland) at Victoria Bridge.
 Castlederg railway station opened on 4 July 1884, but was finally closed on 17 April 1933.

 Demography

 19th century population

 The population of the village increased during the 19th century:

-21st century population
+2011 Census

 Castlederg is classified as an intermediate settlement by the Northern Ireland Statistics and Research Agency (NISRA) (i.e. with a population between 2,500 and 4,999 people).

 On Census Day (27 March 2011) the usually resident population of Castlederg Settlement was 2,976, accounting for 0.16% of the NI total.
 Of these: